Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

 A logistic growth model accounts for the fact that real-world populations rarely grow permanently exponentially.
 It assumes that the sum of all system entities cannot exceed a carrying capacity $K\in\mathbb{N}$ at any time~$t$ if the sum of the initial conditions is less than $K$, i.\,e.\ $x_1(0)+x_2(0)<K$ in our case.
 In the considered context, the capacity~$K$ reflects the finite resources for leukaemia cells to proliferate in the bone marrow of mice and we presume that the bone marrow can only absorb a maximum of $K$ leukaemia cells.
 The corresponding logistic growth model reads

 for net growth rates $\lambda_1,\lambda_2\in\mathbb{R}$ of Population~1 and Population~2, respectively.
 As the initial conditions usually satisfy $x_1(0)+x_2(0)<K$, Population~$k$ grows if $\lambda_k>0$, and, if $\lambda_k<0$, the population size declines.
 If $x_1(t)+x_2(t)\ll K$ for small $t$, the term in the brackets in~\eqref{models:ode_logistic} is close to one and the number of cells grows (or declines) almost exponentially.
-The closer the sum $x_1(t)+x_2(t)$ approaches the threshold $K$ for larger $t$, the stronger the growth (or decay) decelerates until it reaches a steady state.
+The closer the sum $x_1(t)+x_2(t)$ approaches the threshold $K$ for larger $t$, the stronger the growth (or decay) decelerates until the system reaches a steady state.
 The value of the steady state depends on the values of the parameters $\lambda_1$, $\lambda_2$ and~$K$ and the initial conditions~$x_1(0)$ and~$x_2(0)$.
 So, the shared capacity links the behaviour of both cell populations, and the growth of both populations depends on the other's growth activity.
 An analytically explicit solution like~\eqref{models:ode_exp_solution} is unavailable for~\eqref{models:ode_logistic}.
-For parameter values of a less strongly growing as well as a shrinking Population~1, simulated model trajectories are shown in Figure~\ref{models:fig_logistic}.
+For parameter values of a less strongly growing as well as a shrinking Population~1, simulated model trajectories are shown in Fig~\ref{models:fig_logistic}.
+Again, we consider mouse-specific initial conditions~$x_k(0)$ for this growth model in subsequent sections and omit this dependence notation-wise.

-\subsection{Observable model}
+\subsubsection{Observable model}

 For gene modification experiments, it is technically difficult to measure absolute population sizes, i.\,e.\ $x_1(t)$ and $x_2(t)$, explicitly.
 Therefore, it is common to measure the concentration of one population in relation to the total number of cells of both populations.
 The observable for both growth models thus results as